 In this article, you will get step by step method “How to merge outlook accounts into one inbox“.
 There are three methods to combine all emails of different addresses, which we will discuss one by one.

-Outlook consists of multiple methods and patterns to execute your requirement, all you have to know how to use it.
+Outlook consists of multiple methods and patterns to execute your requirement; all you must know is how to use it.

 - Lunch Outlook

-- Select any one inbox (in case you are using multiple email account).
+- Select any one inbox (in case you are using multiple email accounts).

-In multiple email account, you need to select inbox to inbox to inbox, which really shocks.
+In multiple email accounts, you need to select inbox to inbox to inbox, which really shocks you.

-- The next step to enter (search:inbox into the search bar), the result is similar, you can get all the inbox email, because of the current folder.
+- The next step is to enter (folder: inbox into the search bar), the result is similar, you can get all the inbox emails, because of the current folder.

 - Change the current folder to All mailbox [Ref: Snapshot].

-- The result is a very clear search method merge all Outlook accounts into one.
+- The result is a noticeably clear search method to merge all Outlook accounts into one.